LetMeR00t/TA-thehive-cortex/README.md

 # Usage
-Once the application is configured and the analyzers are retrieved, you have several options for interfacing with Cortex.
+Once the application is configured and the analyzers are loaded, you have several options for interfacing with Cortex.
 ## Cortex "Jobs" dashboard
 The application integrates a preconfigured dashboard with searches allowing you to easily interface with Cortex.